List of radio stations in Greece: In Athens

-In Thessaloniki
+In Macedonia

-The two official state-run radio programmes still broadcast their programmes on the MW: the first programme of the Radio Station of Macedonia on 1044 kHz and the second programme on 1179 kHz (simulcasting along with their FM services).
-A notable unlicensed radio station in Thessaloniki is the 1431AM, a free radio station broadcasting regularly from the Aristotle University of Thessaloniki campus in the centre of the city.
-Other pirate radio stations in the Thessaloniki area are using the 1566 kHz and the AM expanded band (1600–1710).
+The two official state-run radio programmes still broadcast their programmes on the MW: the first programme of the Radio Station of Macedonia on 1053 kHz and the second programme on 1179 kHz (simulcasting along with their FM services).
+A notable unlicensed radio station in Macedonia is the 1431AM, a free radio station broadcasting regularly from the Aristotle University of Thessaloniki campus in the centre of the city.
+Other pirate radio stations in the Macedonia area are using the 1566 kHz and the AM expanded band (1600–1710).